noelcodes/Clothes-recognition/README.md

 - 11July : For 1st baseline.
 [Juypter notebook: Custom CNN via Keras](https://github.com/noelcodes/Clothes-recognition/blob/master/Custom%20CNN%20baseline.ipynb)
 Epoch 200/200: 20s 108ms/step - loss: 0.2652 - acc: 0.9001 - val_loss: 0.9794 - val_acc: 0.7589

-- 11July : Transfer learning VGG16 - another baseline
+- 11July : Transfer learning VGG16 - 2nd baseline

 - 11July : Clean up dataset - I wondered, train accuracy has been quite good like 0.9.
 There are duplicated images in dataset, but having an extra border.
 I think it might be a good idea to move all bordered images as validation folder, leaving non-border images as train folder.
 Test folder will have both type.
+The idea is, the CNN might be able to be better trained when trying to validate same images with borders.